kduggan/kduggan.github.io/pages/video.md

 	<div class="hidden-lg hidden-md hidden-sm">&nbsp;</div>
     <div class="col-xs-12 col-sm-6 col-md-6">
 <h4 class="media-heading">Balancing Act</h4>
-This is a short feature length story I shot in February 2015 about a Gatineau bike repair guy who builds his own unicycles and rides them through the park in the wintertime.
+This is a short feature length story I shot in February 2015 for <i>the 25th Hour</i> about a Gatineau bike repair guy who builds his own unicycles and rides them through the park in the wintertime.
+Produced by Diana Matthews and Emanuela Campanella.
 <br>
 <br>
 <div class="well">